DavidOwoniyi/face-detection-in-images/README.md

 This is a simple program that detects faces in images.

-It uses Python and OpenCV.
+It uses Python, OpenCV, numpy and matplotlib.
 OpenCV is a library that contains pretrained models that can be used for face detection.

 The model used here is called: Haar cascade classifier for face detection.